 Prunk means pageantry or splendour, and stall means stable.
 So the Prunkstall is where Belvedere’s horses probably enjoyed better housing than many people of the time.
-Today, it’s home to much of the gallery’s medieval collection.
+Today, it’s home to the gallery’s medieval collection.

 - Part of the Lower Belvedere complex

-- Altar panels, paintings, and statues from the medieval period
+- Altar panels, paintings, and statues

 - Just three rooms, so quick to get around